84, Charing Cross Road

 84, Charing Cross Road is a 1970 non-fiction book by Helene Hanff.
-It is an epistolary memoir composed of letters from the twenty-year correspondence between the author and Frank Doel, chief buyer for Marks & Co antiquarian booksellers, located at the eponymous address in London.
+It is an epistolary memoir composed of letters from the twenty-year correspondence between the author and Frank Doel, chief buyer for Marks & Co antiquarian booksellers, and others, located at the eponymous address in London.
 It was later adapted into a 1975 television play, a 1976 radio drama, a 1981 stage play, and a 1987 film.

 Background

-Hanff was in search of obscure classics and British literature titles that she had been unable to find in New York City when she noticed an ad in the Saturday Review of Literature.
-She first contacted the shop in 1949 and it fell to Doel to fulfil her requests.
+Hanff was in search of obscure classics and British literature titles that she had been unable to find in New York City when she noticed an ad for Marks & Co in the Saturday Review of Literature.
+She first contacted the shop in 1949 and it fell to Doel to fulfill her requests.
 In time, a long-distance friendship developed between the two and between Hanff and other staff members, as well, with an exchange of Christmas packages, birthday gifts and food parcels to help with the post-World War II food shortages in Britain.
 Their letters included discussions about topics as diverse as the sermons of John Donne, how to make Yorkshire Pudding, the Brooklyn Dodgers and the coronation of Elizabeth II.
 Hanff postponed visiting her English friends until too late; Doel died in December 1968 from peritonitis from a burst appendix, and the bookshop eventually closed in December 1970.
 Hanff did finally visit Charing Cross Road and the empty shop in the summer of 1971, a trip recorded in her 1973 book The Duchess of Bloomsbury Street.